RoamGuru Roam Guru

-I keep thinking about the first time I walked through Alfama.
-It was early morning, maybe 7:30 AM, and the streets were empty except for an old woman shaking out a rug from her third-floor window.
+I've spent a lot of mornings in Lisbon, but the one that stays with me started at 6:47 AM in Alfama.
+I was jet-lagged and restless, so I walked.
+The streets were empty except for an old woman shaking out a rug from her third-floor window.
 She saw me looking up and waved.
 That moment—unplanned, unscripted—stuck with me more than any paid attraction.

 The yellow trams are Lisbon's postcard image for a reason.
 Built in the 1930s in England, these wooden carriages rattle through the city's steepest hills on tracks that predate most of Europe's metro systems.